designthingy/css/README.md

 /* ListingCard.css */
 .ListingCard { }
 .ListingCard--featured { }
+.ListingCard-header { }
 .ListingCard__title { }
 .ListingCard__content { }
 ```

   * `.ListingCard` is the “block” and represents the higher-level component
   * `.ListingCard__title` is an “element” and represents a descendant of `.ListingCard` that helps compose the block as a whole.
+  * `.ListingCard-header`  is a “component” and represents a descendant of `.ListingCard` that helps compose the block as a whole.
   * `.ListingCard--featured` is a “modifier” and represents a different state or variation on the `.ListingCard` block.

 ### ID selectors